The Doomsday DoctrineAug 04, 2019

-Why worry about a nuclear doomsday how?
+This week we’re thinking about Nuclear Doomsday.
+But why worry about a nuclear doomsday now?
 The Cold War is over.
-At its height we had thirty thousand warheads pointed at the Soviets, they had forty thousand pointed at us—but we’re each down to a fraction of that.
+At its height we had thirty thousand warheads pointed at the Soviets, they had forty thousand pointed at us – but we’re each down to a fraction of that.
 A climate doomsday seems much more likely.